Eric-D-Stevens/OHSU/OHSU_Winter_2019/EE582/LAB1/README.md

 ## Part 2

-In this section the convolution function is used to convolve the the provided sound file with the provided impulse responses.
+In this section the convolution function is used to convolve the provided sound file with the provided impulse responses.
 This allows the user to move the signal around the room.
 Since we know that there are 5 signals and we know that they are coming from 5